 State v.
-Witt – DWI And Other Infractions
+Witt – DWI And Other Infractions in New Jersey

 Drivers and passengers beware.
 The recent New Jersey Supreme Court decision in State v.
 Witt dramatically widens the range of situations where a police officer can search a motor vehicle without first getting a search warrant.
 Prior to this decision, the law in all of New Jersey was, pursuant to State v.
 Pena-Flores, that a police officer in had to have 1) probable cause to believe that the vehicle contains contraband or evidence of a crime and 2) an emergency circumstance (called “exigency”) justifying why it would be impractical to get a warrant, even over the telephone, before searching the car.
 Under the law now, the automobile exception to the warrant requirement allows a police officer to search a motor vehicle merely when the offer has probable cause to believe that the vehicle contains contraband or evidence of an offense and the circumstances giving rise to the probable cause are unforeseeable and spontaneous.